dynamics-of-stellar-systems/dynamite/docs/installation.rst

 * y(es)
 * **n(o) <--**

-Install Galahad, Version 2.3 - Prompt answers for MacOS
+Install Galahad, Version 2.3 - Prompt answers for macOS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Prompts from ``./install_galahad``.
 The answers for the recommended installation are marked in bold.